Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: Discussion

-\item Reconstructed LSS or the foreground-free 100~$\mu$m CIB intensity map in $\rm MJy\ sr^{-1}$. \item Error map of the reconstructed LSS/CIB field. \end{enumerate} All maps are in HEALPix $N_{side}=2048$ (ring ordering), with the original SFD resolution of $6.1$.
+\item Reconstructed LSS or the foreground-free 100~$\mu$m CIB intensity map in $\rm MJy\ sr^{-1}$.
+There is no monopole by construction.
+The beam is consistently $6.1'$ (including the small fraction of the sky where SFD and CSFD are of DIRBE resolution).